learnedfriend/learnedfriend.github.io/_pages/about.md

 </h2>

-I'm a New Zealand lawyer with six years' experience doing a mix of public, tech, commercial, privacy, and property law.
+I'm a New Zealand lawyer with a knack for solving tricky legal problems.
 Whether you're trying to avoid legal risk or clean up a legal mess, I'm ready to help.

+## Ko wai ahau?
 I was previously an in-house laywer with the New Zealand government, but now act for individuals, businesses and community organisations too.
 I do some pro-bono work, and am approved to take legal aid work with supervision from a senior lawyer.

 I've got really varied interests.
 I grew up rurally but maintain a city-slicker disposition.
 I love tech, learned to [copy from StackOverflow](https://stackoverflow.blog/2021/03/31/the-key-copy-paste/), and written heaps of [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 I [sued the Wellington City Council](https://www.stuff.co.nz/national/crime/125163476/lawyer-appeals-102yearold-law-about-wellingtons-milk-supply) to ~~get the sole rights to sell milk in Wellington~~ make a Very Clever point about the rule of law.
 I care a lot about promoting joy and reducing suffering, and I am heavily involved with the [Effective Altruism movement](https://effectivealtruism.nz/).
-I know very little physics, but desperately want to know if the ['many-worlds' interpretation](https://plato.stanford.edu/entries/qm-manyworlds/) of quantum mechanics is true.

 I am interested in sharing the law with non-legal audiences, and especially in using tech to help with that.
-I've published a bunch of information, free for anyone to use, to help solve some common 'small fry' legal problems.
+I'm interested in the intersection of law and emerging technology, including things like automated decision making and 'rules as code'.

-I have a Master of Laws and bachelor's degrees in law and economics from Te Herenga Waka \| Victoria University of Wellington.
-Plus, I'm completing a Master of Environmental Management degree at Te Kunenga ki Pūrehuroa \| Massey University.
-I also have done a bit over half a BA in data science, which I hope to finish as work allows.
+I have a Master of Laws and bachelor's degrees in Law and Economics from Te Herenga Waka \| Victoria University of Wellington.
+I'm currently completing a Master of Environmental Management degree at Te Kunenga ki Pūrehuroa \| Massey University.
+I have completed just over half an undergraduate degree in Data Science (currently on hold).

 ## Am I a good choice of lawyer for you?